Brad Chase, Guest

-The balance of either zinc or copper is one of exact extremes.
-In several university studies it is shown that copper can stop tumor growth, but at the same time, too much copper can increase their growth.
+The balance of either zinc or copper is one of the exact extremes.
+In several university studies, it is shown that copper can stop tumor growth, but at the same time, too much copper can increase their growth.
 For that reason alone it is very important to know exactly where you stand when taking zinc and copper supplements.
 Zinc and copper are both slow to metabolize, so it is possible to build up an overabundance of either if not taken with caution.
 Safe levels of copper supplements are between 1.5 and 3 mg per day for adults.
 Children should not take more than 2.5 mg per day.
 Safe levels of zinc for adults is 15 mg per day.

 Symptoms of overexposure to copper: